 Introduction to industrial CASE

-Industrial Cooperative Awards in Science & Technology (CASE) provides funding for PhD studentships where businesses take the lead in arranging projects with an academic partner of their choice.
+Industrial Cooperative Awards in Science & Technology (CASE) provides funding for PhD studentships where businesses and related organisations take the lead in arranging projects with an academic partner of their choice.

 Benefits to the student - Industrial CASE provides outstanding students access to training, facilities and expertise not available in an academic setting alone.
 Students benefit from a diversity of experimental approaches with an applied / translational dimension.
 Students have an opportunity to develop a range of valuable skills and significantly enhance their future employability; many will become research leaders of the future.